alexsnowschool/alexsnowschool.github.io/_pages/course-about.md

 ---
 layout: single
-title: "About our Resources"
+title: "About our Courses"
 excerpt: "How the Local Preservation School makes resources accessible and available to educators and learners."
 permalink: /courses/about/
 ---

-The Local Preservation School resource collection is a directory of websites, publications, and online tools for people interested in learning about or teaching historic preservation.
+The Alex Snow School resource collection is a directory of websites, publications, and online tools for people interested in learning about update-to-date technologies.
 The resources cover a broad range of topics.

 They include both:

-- online resources developed or adapted for publication by the Local Preservation School project;
+- online resources developed or adapted for publication by the Alex Snow School project;
 - publications or websites we found useful and thought you would too.

-We published some of our resources (e.g. the National Park Service brief on [architectural investigation](/resources/architectural-investigation/)) directly on this website.
-Other resources (e.g. the City Lore Toolkit on [advocacy for historic places](https://localpreservation.github.io/placematters/)) are published on stand-alone websites.
-Each resource is described with general criteria and using criteria that are especially useful for educators and learners.

-## Resource information
+## Courses information

 Our directory describes each resource using these criteria: